 Motivated by these findings, CHOICE commissioned an explorative study to gain greater insight into the overall picture of YAPs within SRHR.
 One of the most relevant results from the study was that trust is crucial in the implementation of YAPs.
 In this toolkit, we want to provide some tips that can help you in the setting up or improvement of a YAP.

-DOWNLOAD THE YOUTH-ADULT PARTNERSHIPS TOOLKIT
+DOWNLOAD OUR ENGLISH YOUTH-ADULT PARTNERSHIPS TOOLKIT